bombsimon/go-personnummer/README.md

 * An organization numbers third digit must be >= 2
 * A coordination number must have a date where day value is > 60

-## Extra data (private person)
+## Extra data

-Some extra data may be extracted from a social security number regarding the person.
-The `Person` type holds and implements a few of these things.
+Some extra data may be extracted from a social security number regarding the person or the organization number regarding companies.

+### Private person

+The `Person` type holds and implements these things.

 * `IsCoordination` tells if the person has a coordination number
 * `Date` is a `time.Time` type with the birth date